Curtains can makea room look finished and warm. But the wrong length? It throws everything off.

 Window Placement and Obstacles

 Check what sits below your windows.
-Radiators or furniture can dictate curtain length.
+Radiators or furniture can dictate the length of curtains.

 Never let curtains drape over heat sources because that’s a fire risk.